rakutentech/leofs_docs/admin_guide.rst

 This section describes the process of adding and removing nodes from a LeoFS Storage cluster.

+* Adding a storage node:
     * When the node is running, it can be added to it.
 So you can use the :ref:`rebalance <rebalance-command-label>` command to stage a join request from the Manager node.
+* Removing a storage node:
     * A node can be removed from the cluster
         * When the node is running or stop, it can be remove from the storage cluster.
 So you can use the :ref:`detach <detach-command-label>` command.
         * After that, you need to execute the :ref:`rebalance <rebalance-command-label>` command to actually remove the storage cluster that be requested from the Manager node.

 .. image:: _static/images/leofs-order-of-attach.png